 A Greece of a turbulent past comes to life in this story about friendship, courage, love and sacrifice set in a tiny Greek fishing village days after Greek Prime Minister Ioannis Metaxas rejects Italian dictator Benito Mussolini’s ultimatum in 1940, which today we commemorate as “Ohi Day” on October 28.

 Two 18-year-old friends, barely men, set off for battle and in the midst of war discover the strength of the human spirit, of love and friendship that will set into motion events that will transcend generations.

 This is a book by Christopher Cosmos, a Greek-American writer.
 Christopher’s story is inspired by his summer holidays to Greece and by the “Greek part” of his upbringing, which he says is one of “family connection, strong and vibrant community”.

 Born and raised in Michigan, as many children of diaspora Greeks, he would hear the gripping tales during his summer holidays to Greece.
 At the same time, the Greek Orthodox church, which has always been at the center of life in Greek communities abroad keeping Greek culture and memories alive, also influenced his writing and it was there as an altar boy in Grand Rapids that he heard the stories that make up a large part of the plot in “Once We Were Here”.

 Christopher lives in Michigan, but he tries to visit Greece as often as he can.
-He was planning on traveling to his homeland last summer when Covid-19 thwarted his plans.
-Hopefully, he says, this year he can make it back to retrace the journey of his characters.
+He was back in Greece this year retracing the journey of his characters.

 Touched by Greece!